turquoiseowl/i18n/README.md

 ### Project Configuration

 The i18n library works by modifying your HTTP traffic to perform string replacement and patching of URLs with language tags (URL Localization).
-This work is done by the HttpModule called i18n.LocalizingModule which must be enabled in your web.config file as follows:
+The work is done by an HttpModule called i18n.LocalizingModule which should be enabled in your web.config file as follows:

 ```xml
   <system.web>